en0c-026/me/markdown/about.md

 In addition, I am highly skilled in working remotely and collaborating with others as a team.
 I am always eager to work on innovative and challenging projects that allow me to exercise my creativity and expertise.
 Moreover, I am committed to finding simple and effective solutions to problems and keeping up-to-date with the latest technology trends and tools.

-Please note that I prefer written communication to video calls, and I have a proven track record of successful collaboration through this approach.

 ## Experience

 - Personal Projects and Hackathons